 This holiday season, as shopping centers fill with millions of vehicles, the American Automobile Association (AAA) is warning drivers to avoid a common parking lot mistake: pull-forward parking that later requires backing up to exit the space.

 According to a new survey, 76% of U.S. drivers most frequently park their vehicle by pulling forward into a parking spot, rather than backing in.
-But this is a riskier practice that leaves pedestrians more vulnerable when the driver later reverses from the spot to move into the traffic lane, AAA said.
+But this is a riskier practice that leaves pedestrians and approaching vehicles more vulnerable when the driver later reverses from the spot to move into the traffic lane, AAA said.

 Many fleet safety experts advise drivers to rely on pull-through parking.
 That’s when a driver locates two empty spaces, and drives through one space before parking in the other.
 As a result, the vehicle both enters and exits the parking space without ever backing up.
 But this time of year, spaces are often scarce and pull-through parking isn’t always available.

 That’s when backing into a parking space is the best option—even if the vehicle is equipped with new car technology such as rear cross-traffic alert systems, AAA said.